Building A Clean Energy Portfolio; The Time Is At Hand

 Okay, let's jump back to the left side of our histogram.
 Right off the bat, permit me to explain my positions in Total (TOT) in the converter column, and Royal Dutch Shell (RDS.A) (RDS.B) as a distributor.
 Look, I would love to see the whole world running renewably clean but, for the foreseeable future, it is not realistic because it's not an on-or-off proposition.
 So, I am looking for providers that are on-and-off.
 Total is very well-positioned with respect to cleaner natural gas but they are changing and I resonate to their 57% shareholding in SunPower (SPWR), a global force in solar energy.
 I'm particularly excited about their venture in Japan, a country that is looking for alternatives to imported oil and nuclear power.

 As to Royal Dutch Shell, it is also very well positioned in natural gas as a transition fuel having stated that it is a strategic direction for them.
-At the same time, the company has sold their interests Canadian oil sands and, as I was drafting this article, Royal Dutch announced their acquisition of NewMotion with 30,000 private electric charge points for homes and businesses in the Netherlands, Germany, France, and the UK.
+At the same time, the company has sold their interests in Canadian oil sands and, as I was drafting this article, Royal Dutch announced their acquisition of NewMotion with 30,000 private electric charge points for homes and businesses in the Netherlands, Germany, France, and the UK.
 Could it be that fossil fuel giant Shell Oil is repositioning itself to also be a major distributor of vehicle electricity (and to sell more snacks, Slurpee's, and bill caps at their charging station stores:)?

 This illustrates, importantly, that funding - big money - to bring about, and capitalize on, the growth in clean energy is being released from the wealth amassed by dirty energy.
 Moreover, as we are beginning to see, the transformation of fossil fuel extractors and refiners is driven by integration with innovative renewable energy firms; M&A. This screams investment both in the majors themselves as well as in pure play clean energy firms.
 Let that soak in.